The Fisher Fine Arts Library, dedicated in 1891

 Penn builds its investment program around several simple tenets.
 First, in order to achieve the high returns necessary to preserve purchasing power after spending, the AIF is invested with a strong equity orientation.
 With the exception of fixed income, Penn expects that all asset classes in which it invests can earn equity-like returns over long periods of time.
 Second, Penn builds a portfolio that is diversified across different fundamental drivers of return.
 The University focuses on areas with the greatest inefficiencies across asset classes, strategies, and geographies.
 Finally, Penn capitalizes upon the perpetual nature of the University to invest with a long time horizon, creating a significant advantage relative to the many market participants who must focus on near-term certainty instead of long-term attractiveness when evaluating investments.

 Penn has established a Strategic Asset Allocation (SAA), with investment class target ranges which represent reasonable allocation ranges for the portfolio in a normal environment.
 Portfolios within these ranges reflect the broad equity orientation and diversification that Penn seeks.
-The SAA guidelines consist of ranges rather than point targets, a reflection of the impossibility of knowing the future investment opportunity set facing the University.
+The SAA guidelines consist of ranges rather than point targets to reflect the impossibility of knowing the future investment opportunity set facing the University.
 As the portfolio evolves towards the SAA ranges, Penn uses an Interim Policy Portfolio (IPP) to guide our asset allocation over shorter periods.
 Over time, we expect the IPP to approach the SAA ranges.

 The evolution of Penn’s asset allocation towards a stronger equity orientation, greater diversification, and more inefficient markets has been steady over time.